shinesolutions/tgrs/README.md

 ## Running the integration tests

+Note that the integration tests use a client production build,

+1. If you haven't already, build the shared project:

+       yarn workspace shared build

+2. If you haven't started the server before, generate types for its GraphQL schema:

+       yarn workspace server codegen

+3. If you haven't already, run a client production build:

+       yarn workspace client build

-To run the integration tests:
+4. Run the integration tests:

        yarn workspace integration test

 ## Code Formatting